TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 7 - VMware IT Operations/4.7.2-monitoring/_index.md

 ## Object Inventory Dashboard

-We have configured multiple object types per object and it’s very difficult to know what was configured and what is the data value for relational objects.
+We have configured multiple object types per object and it's very difficult to know what was configured and what is the data value for relational objects.
 Also this page will help to compare the multiple objects type value during single object troubleshooting.
 If this dashboard is not available, one would have to click through different sections to know the child and parent objects data values.

 ![](4.7.2-fig-3.png)